DestanT/blackjack-3-minute-challenge/README.md

 ![Total Bet Value](/documentation/total-bet.png)
 * Players can only remove a bet in multiples of $100 (as seen in the image; the white poker chip)
   * It is still possible to remove bets below $100.
 The game checks for this and adjusts accordingly.
-* Cash value and bet value is adjusted with every click.
+* Cash value and bet value are adjusted with every click.
 * Animations of chips moving to and from the bet value and hand are played.
 * Poker chips will grey out when the player is not allowed to interact with them.
 And toggle back on when the player can again interact with them.\
 ![Greyed Out Poker Chips](/documentation/grey-poker-chips.png)

 ### End Game Score Screen
 ![Score Screen](/documentation/score-screen.png)
-* Once the 3 minute timer runs out at the top of the screen the game will stop and the player will be greeted with the 'Score Screen'
+* Once the 3-minute timer runs out at the top of the screen the game will stop and the player will be greeted with the 'Score Screen'
-  * The player's cash value, bet value and (if they have) their side bet value will be tallied up.
+  * The player's cash value, bet value, and (if they have) their side bet value will be tallied up.
   * The total will be stored on localStorage and compared.
 The top 3 scores will be shown on the scoreboard.
   * If the player has beaten their past high score they will be greeted with a 'Well Done' and an update of their scoreboard\
   ![Beating The Highscore](/documentation/well-done-score-screen.png)